Brownfield Land Register

-- Part 1 comprises all sites categorised as Previously Developed Land (PDL), which have been assessed to be suitable, available and achievable for residential development according to the criteria set out in the Regulations.
+- Part 1 - A list of all the brownfield sites categorised as Previously Developed Land (PDL), which are considered suitable, available and achievable for residential-led development.

 In order to be entered onto the Brownfield Land Register, sites must be:

-- Suitable – sites must be appropriate for residential use or a residential-led mixed use scheme, and must comply with national and local planning policies.
+- Suitable – Sites must be appropriate for residential-led development, having regard to the National Planning Policy Framework and local planning policies.